How much will it cost to study at Jesus College? Find out more about tuition fees and likely living costs.

 The tuition fees you pay for your course will depend on whether you are classed as a home or overseas student.
 We've provided some more information below, but if you're unsure of your fee status, you can find more information on the University website.

 Tuition fees for students qualifying for Home fee status are regulated and capped by the government.
-Details of fees for 2022-23 can be found on the University website.
+Details of fees for 2023-24 are published on the University website.

 Currently, Home students can take out a government loan for their tuition fees.
 If you do this you can defer payment of the loan until after you’ve left university and are earning a certain minimum salary, at which point you’ll start to repay the loan in instalments.